M.A. in OLPD

 Research design and methods

-3 credits minimum, both Plan A and B. Select courses from the following in consultation with your advisor.
+3 credits minimum.
+Select courses from the following in consultation with your advisor.

 • CI 5116—Action Research Methods to Improve College Teaching and Learning (3 cr)